DwikyDamara/Dahsboard-Monitoring/README.md

-# Eathquake-Detection-App
+Dashboard Monitoring
-Simple app to display recent earthquake in Indonesia from bmkg.go.id.
+Simple app to display
+- recent earthquake in Indonesia from bmkg.go.id
+- 5 popular news in Indonesia from detik.com